isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **25 Feb 2021**
+**Presenter**: Katherine Goode
+**Title*: WhoseEgg- A Shiny App for Identifying Invasive Carp Using Random Forests and Fish Egg Characteristics
+**Abstract**:
+The fish species of Grass Carp (*Ctenopharyngodon idella*), Silver Carp (*Hypophthalmichthys molitrix*), and Bighead Carp (*H. nobilis*) are categorized as invasive carp in North America.
+There is interest from a natural resource management perspective to monitor the populations and spread of the fish species.
+A common monitoring practice is to collect and genetically identify fish eggs, but this process is both costly in money and time.
+[Camacho et al. (2019)](https://afspubs.onlinelibrary.wiley.com/doi/abs/10.1002/nafm.10380) demonstrated the use of machine learning as a possibility for a more efficient method of identifying invasive carp.
+Camacho et al. (2019) trained random forests on easy to measure egg characteristics such as water conductivity and average membrane diameter, and the models returned high accuracy.

+In this talk, I will present my recent work with Dr. Michael Weber (NREM) and Dr. Philip Dixon on a Shiny app (WhoseEgg) for identifying invasive carp using random forests based on those from Camacho et al. (2019).
+The app is intended to be a tool for researchers to input their own fish egg data and easily obtain random forest predictions via a point-and-click user interface.
+We began work on the app in January, so it is still in development.
+I will share the current state of the app and our goals for enhancement.
+I will also ask the audience for feedback.
+We would greatly appreciate suggestions for adjustments to make the app more user friendly.

+- **18 Feb 2021**
+**Presenter**: Ashirwad Barnwal
+**Title**: Getting familiar with ggplot2 extensions
+**Abstract**:
+ggplot2 is an excellent package that allows R users to create stunning data visualizations using the grammar of graphics.
+Over the years, the R community has developed numerous extensions to ggplot2 that extend ggplot2's graphing capabilities and allow for creating advanced data visualizations with much ease.
+In this talk, I will introduce some of my most frequently used ggplot2 extensions and demonstrate their use cases using walk-through examples.

 - **11 Feb 2021**
 **Presenter**: Emily Robinson
 **Title**: Do logs work during a pandemic?
 Perception of exponentially increasing data